open-cogsci/osdoc/content/pages/tutorials/beginner.md

 ## Step 1: Create the main sequence

 When you start OpenSesame, you see the 'Get started!' tab (%FigGetStarted).
-(If this is the very first time that you have started OpenSesame, you will see a tab that points you towards this tutorial.
-If so, you can close this tab.)
 A list of templates is shown below 'Start a new experiment'.
 These templates provide convenient starting points for new experiments.
 After you saved an experiment the first time, recently opened experiments are shown under 'Continue with a recent experiment'.
+At the bottom of the page there are links to the documentation (which includes this tutorial), the community forum, and a page with professional (paid) support options.
+And of course a link where you can buy us a cup of coffee to help us stay awake while we are working on providing the best free software!

 %--
 figure: